Tomie (film series): Tomie Unlimited (2011)

 Tsukiko Izumikawa (Moe Arai) is a member of the photography club in high school.
-On her way home with friend Yoshie (Aika Ota), Tsukiko runs into her older sister Tomie (Miu Nakamura) who goes to the same high school.
-Tomie is also with Toshio (Kensuke Owada) - a guy that Tsukiko has a secret crush on.
-Tsukiko is consumed with fierce jealousy over her sister, but at the same time is intoxicated with Tomie's beauty.
-Tomie requests that Tsukiko take pictures of her, as Tsukiko loves to take photos.
-As she does, Tomie states that she knows what Tsukiko is feeling towards Toshio.
-When Tsukiko stops taking pictures, Tomie is crushed by a steel cross that falls from a building under construction, killing her in the process.
+On her way home with her best friend Yoshie Kazuya (Aika Ota), Tsukiko runs into her elder sister Tomie (Miu Nakamura) who goes to the same high school.
+Tomie is with Toshio Shinoda (Kensuke Owada) - a guy that Tsukiko secretly crushes on.
+Tsukiko is consumed with jealousy towards her stepsister, but at the same time is intoxicated with Tomie's beauty.
+Per Tomie's request, Tsukiko takes a few pictures of her.
+At that time Tomie tells her stepsister that she knows that she is jealous of her closer relationship with Toshio.
+Confused, Tsukiko stops taking pictures, and watches in horror as Tomie is crushed on her neck by a steel cross that falls from a building under construction, killing her.

-Although Tsukiko is haunted by dreams of Tomie’s death and plagued with grief, her daily life returns to some sense of normality.
-On Tomie's 18th birthday, her parents and Tsukiko stand around a birthday cake in her honor.
+One year later, Tsukiko's daily life slowly returns to some sense of normality, but she still suffers from grief and recurring nightmares over her stepsister's death.
+On Tomie's 18th birthday, her parents, Masashi (Kouichi Ohori) and Kimiko Izumikawa (Maiko Kawakami) and Tsukiko stand around a birthday cake in her honor.
 At that time someone knocks on their door.
-Tomie stands in the doorway with her beauty shining even more brightly.
-Her parents are delighted to see Tomie and welcomes her back in joyful tears.
-Meanwhile, Tsukiko still jealous stands there unable to believe what is transpiring.
-Tomie manages to get her father Masashi (Kouichi Ohori) to whip Tsukiko across the back with a steam iron cable as punishment.
+When Tsukiko goes to get the door, she sees that it is her deceased sister; Tomie stands in the doorway with her beauty shining even more brightly than before.
+Her parents are delighted to see Tomie and welcome her back in joyful tears, while Tsukiko is confused.

-Tomie's behavior starts becoming increasingly bizarre and abnormal as she shows Tsukiko the scar on her neck that begins to evolve into a talking tumor.
-Tsukiko grows scared and calls Tomie a "monster".
-Offended, Tomie decides to leave but is prevented from doing so when her father stabs and kills her into the pieces with a butcher knife.
+Tomie manages to get Masashi to whip Tsukiko across the back with a steam iron cable as punishment for not showing affection towards her.
+However, Tomie's behavior starts becoming increasingly bizarre and abnormal as she shows Tsukiko the scar on her neck that begins to evolve into a deranged, talking tumor.
+Tsukiko is disgusted and horrified by Tomie's tumor and she calls Tomie a "monster".
+Offended, Tomie decides to leave but is prevented from doing so Masashi stabs and kills her with a butcher knife.

-The next morning, Tsukiko witnesses her mother Kimiko (Maiko Kawakami) and Masashi dismembering Tomie's body in the bathroom.
+The next morning, Tsukiko witnesses Kimiko dismembering Tomie's body in the bathroom.
 Kimiko then disposes of Tomie's head by throwing it away in the trash bin and goes to prepare Tsukiko's school lunch, accidentally dropping several chunks of Tomie's flesh and hair in it.
-At school, Tsukiko notices a girl who looks exactly like her dead sister walk into class.
-Later on, during lunch break, Tsukiko opens her lunch pack and sees several miniature Tomie heads in it.
-She runs off and throws the lunch pack into the trash.
-When her friend Yoshie goes to look for Tsukiko, she hears noises in the trash and leans over to investigate.
+At school, a new student appears at Tsukiko’s class: Tomie Kawakami, who looks just like her dead sister.
+While at lunch with Yoshie, who doesn’t believe Tsukiko’s concerns that her sister has come back from the dead yet again, Tsukiko sees several miniature Tomie heads growing in her lunch.
+Shocked and disgusted, Tsukiko runs off and throws the lunch pack into the trash.
+When Yoshie goes to look for Tsukiko, she hears noises in the trash and leans over to investigate.
 Suddenly, the miniature Tomie heads appear and strangle Yoshie with their abnormally long tongues, killing her.